Cymru

-The name is also used in English in the context to promote the Welsh language, including by politicians, media, and in cultural settings, and holds strong significance in Welsh national identity.
-It is often used alongside, or in place of, the English name "Wales" in official and informal usage.
-There are movements by politicians and football organisations for it to be the only name for the country, ditching the name "Wales".
+The name is also used in English in the context to promote the Welsh language, including by politicians, in media, and in cultural settings, and holds strong significance in Welsh national identity.
+It is often used alongside, or in place of, the English name Wales in official and informal usage.
+There are movements by politicians and football organisations for it to be the only name for the country, ditching the name Wales.

 Etymology

 The modern Welsh name Cymru is the Welsh name for Wales, while the name for the Welsh people is Cymry.
-These words (both of which are pronounced /cy/) are descended from the Brythonic word combrogi, meaning "fellow-countrymen" or a "compatriot".
-The use of the word Cymry as a self-designation derives from the location in the post-Roman era (after the arrival of the Anglo-Saxons) of the Welsh (Brythonic-speaking) people in modern Wales as well as in northern England and southern Scotland (Yr Hen Ogledd, 'The Old North').
-It emphasised that the Welsh in modern Wales and the Hen Ogledd were one people, different from other peoples.
-In particular, the term was not applied to the Cornish or the Breton peoples, who are of similar heritage, culture, and language to the Welsh.
+These words (both of which are pronounced /cy/) are descended from the Brythonic word combrogi, meaning 'countrymen' or 'compatriots'.
+The use of the word Cymry as a self-designation derives from the location in the post-Roman era (after the arrival of the Anglo-Saxons) of the Welsh (Brythonic-speaking) people in modern Wales and in northern England and southern Scotland (Yr Hen Ogledd, 'The Old North').
+It emphasised the Welsh in modern Wales and the Hen Ogledd were one people, different from other peoples.
+In particular, the term was not applied to the Cornish or the Breton peoples, who are of similar heritage, culture and language to the Welsh.
 The word came into use as a self-description probably before the 7th century.
 It is attested in a praise poem to Cadwallon ap Cadfan (Moliant Cadwallon, by Afan Ferddig) c.
 633. In Welsh literature, the word Cymry was used throughout the Middle Ages to describe the Welsh, though the older, more generic term Brythoniaid continued to be used to describe any of the Britonnic peoples (including the Welsh) and was the more common literary term until c.
 1200.
 Thereafter Cymry prevailed as a reference to the Welsh.
 Until c.
 1560 the word was spelt Kymry or Cymry, regardless of whether it referred to the people or their homeland, including as Kymry, in the Armes Prydein, in the 10th century.

-"Wales" on the other hand, is derived from an Old English word meaning 'foreigner', specifically those who were under Roman rule (specifically a 'Romanised foreigner').
+'Wales', on the other hand, is derived from an Old English word meaning 'foreigner', specifically those who were under Roman rule (specifically a 'Romanised foreigner').
 Cambria is a medieval Latin name also historically used to refer to Wales, and is a latinisation of Cymru.